banaio/www-bana-io/docs/resume/cover-letter.md

 I'm available to start on/after the **01/04/2022**, or possibly earlier.
 I'm willing to negotiate on this as it depends on a few things, that said:

-* If it's a contracting role, minimum of £650 per day.
+* If it's a contracting role, minimum of £800 per day outside of IR35.
-* If it's a permanent position, minimum of £90,000 per year.
+* If it's a permanent position, minimum of £155,000 per year.

+The figures I mentioned above are not set in stone and I am willing to listen to counter offers.

 ### Work locations considered

-Ideally, a fully remote role with an office in London.
-If it's not fully remote, an office in East London, e.g., Canary Wharf, Aldgate (East), would be good.
+A fully remote role with a UK or US company.

 ### Any visa restrictions – if applicable (ILR, Tier 2, Dependant visa etc)